View Barbara Julian's Obituary on knoxnews.com and share memories

 |

-Knoxville - Barbara Ann Julian, 85, of Knoxville, went to be with the Lord December 17, 2019.
+Knoxville - Barbara Ann Julian, age 85, of Knoxville, went to be with the Lord December 17, 2019.
 She was preceded in death by husband Jerry Julian.
-Survivors include, daughter Julia Buckner and husband Johnny, grandchildren Alissa Travis and son-in-law to be Chris Tudor and Liam Travis, great-grandchildren Lucy and Malorie Tudor, siblings Phyllis Whitt (Ronnie), Wanda Sherrod (Gene), Issac Cope (Dorothy), Richard Cope (Betty), Junior Cope (Betty), several nieces and nephews.
-Family will receive friends 5:00-7:00pm Friday, December 20, 2019, with service to follow.
-Interment will be held at a later date.
-Please leave online condolences at www.mynattfh.com
+Survivors include daughter Julia Buckner and husband Johnny, grandchildren Alissa Travis and soon to be son-in-law Chris Tudor and Liam Travis, great-grandchildren Lucy and Malorie Tudor, siblings Phyllis Whitt (Ronnie), Wanda Sherrod (Gene), Issac Cope (Dorothy), Richard Cope (Betty), Junior Cope (Betty), as well as several nieces and nephews.
+The family will receive friends 5-7 pm Friday, December 20th at Mynatt Funeral Home Fountain City Chapel.
+A memorial service will follow at 7 pm with Pastor Eddie Seals officiating.
+Inurnment will be held Friday December 27th at 11:30 am at East TN State Veterans Cemetery, Gov. John Sevier.
+Online condolences may be left at www.mynattfh.com